 Because of the 14-day limitation, and because immediate treatment may prevent further harm, it is always important to see a doctor after an accident.
-Our personal injury lawyers are highly experienced at guiding clients through insurance claims, including tracing injuries that are not immediately apparent back to the accident through the use of a network of experts.
+Our Fort Lauderdale auto accident attorneys are highly experienced at guiding clients through insurance claims, including tracing injuries that are not immediately apparent back to the accident through the use of a network of experts.
 Plus, with a background in insurance law, our lawyers understand the tactics insurers use to avoid paying claims and how to address them.

 Accidents that result in death